ProRedMax/KNAPP-2021/README.md

 # KNAPP-2021
 My solution for the KNAPP Coding contest
-This solution (800.000 Cost) would have got you on the podium in 2021
+This solution (719.841 Cost) would have gotten you to the first place in the contest 2021

 # Team
 In 2021 we got awarded as the best team in the KNAPP Coding Contesnt by having the highest average score.